pvdz/preval/tests/cases/normalize/binding/for-header-ident-rhs-scoping.md

 # Preval test case

-# for-header-rhs-scoping.md
+# for-header-ident-rhs-scoping.md

-> normalize > binding > for-header-rhs-scoping
+> Normalize > Binding > For-header-ident-rhs-scoping
 >
 > The RHS of a for-of and for-in are scoped to the special for-header scope, not the scope that wraps the statement.
 As such, the `x` is tdz'd and it the `[x,y]` part should result in a runtime tdz error over accessing `x`.